USEPA/AMET/docs/AMET_User_Guide_v15.md

 **5. Modify the analysis script files**

 The final step to adding your new network to AMET is to modify the analysis scripts to include your new network.
-This is accomplished by modifying the run scripts in $AMETBASE/scripts\_analysis/aqExample and the input files in $AMETBASE/scripts\_analysis/aqExample/input\files/.
+This is accomplished by modifying the run scripts in `$AMETBASE/scripts_analysis/aqExample` and the input files in `$AMETBASE/scripts_analysis/aqExample/input_files/`.
 Begin by opening one of the run scripts, for example the run\_boxplot.csh script.
 In the run script, under the section titled with "Observation Network to plot", you will need to add a new environment variable for your new network.
 This will be used to set whether or not your new network is used in the analysis.
 You will need to modify the other run scripts with the same environment variable.

 setenv AMET_NEWAQNET y

-Once you've done that, the last step is to modify the Network.input file in the input_files subdirectory.
+Once you have done that, the last step is to modify the Network.input file in the input_files subdirectory.
 Move to the input_files subdirectory and open the Network.input file.
 In there you will see a section called "Network selection flags from run script".
 Here, you will need to add your new network as per the example below.

 inc_newaqnet <- Sys.getenv("AMET_NEWAQNET")